Ford Motor's (F) Presents at Barclays Global Automotive Conference Call (Transcript)

 Unidentified Analyst

-And so could you see that being, I mean, do you have ultimate expense plan for that, should be in every major market that it could be against personal vehicle ownerships [17.00] expand brand with----
+And so could you see that being, I mean, do you have ultimate expense plan for that, should be in every major market that it could be against personal vehicle ownerships.
+Does it have to do with brand with...

 Marcy Klevorn